 The Environmental Protection Agency (EPA) defines trash, or municipal solid waste, as things people throw away after they’ve used them.
 That includes food waste, product packaging, and even household goods, like old furniture or broken appliances.

 Each family and household is different, but if you’re anything like the average American, you get heavy use out of your trash can.
 In fact, Americans produced 292.4 million tons of municipal solid waste in 2018, according to the latest report by the EPA.
 That works out to around 4.9 pounds of trash per person each day.

 The good news is that just under 94 million tons — which is over 32.1% of the country’s waste — is recycled or composted, rather than sent to a landfill.

 11 Steps to Become a Zero-Waste Household

 Reducing your household waste doesn’t mean you need to stop buying things or do without.
 You simply need to make waste-wise choices.

 Replacing single-use items with reusable products, for example, helps reduce not only your waste but also the money you spend.
 For retirees with a fixed income, that can make a big difference.

-Buying in bulk means less single-use packaging, such as plastic and styrofoam containers, lands in your trash can.
+Buying in bulk means you’re using less single-use packaging, like plastic and Styrofoam containers.
 It also typically results in fewer trips to the store and more money left in your bank account at the end of the month.
 In fact, the University of Southern Indiana estimates that 10% of what you spend covers the cost of packaging.
 Who doesn’t want to save 10 cents on the dollar?